wadewegner/wadewegner.github.com/_posts/2014-02-07-send-txt-messages-to-your-printer-no-problem.md

 ![2014-02-07 16 23 51](https://f.cloud.github.com/assets/746259/2115402/5f1da8a2-904f-11e3-91f6-bdfb78e09912.jpg)

+Mmm, there's nothing quite like Cowboy Mac!

+There you have it!
 A solution guaranteed to reduce your daily stress and make your children incredibly happy!

-Well, that's it.
-I hope you found this interesting.
+I hope you found this solution interesting.
 If you do something like this yourself definitely let me know!
 You can find all the source code for this solution in the following gist: [https://gist.github.com/wadewegner/8872919](https://gist.github.com/wadewegner/8872919)